mattermost/mattermost-test-management/data/test-cases/suite/onboarding/self-managed-onboarding.md

 **Expected**

-The end result is that the server is in place with any plugins that were selected in step 2 and it's ready to use.
+The end result is that the server is in place with any plugins that were selected in step 2 and it's ready to use it.